gramineproject/graphene/README.rst

       ./pal_loader SGX helloworld

-2. Build and run a python helloworld script in Graphene on SGX
+2. Build and run a Python helloworld script in Graphene-SGX

    - go to LibOS/shim/test/apps/python, and build the enclave::